MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 - *Perceptual* instability could refer to a hologram that seems to move with your head motion, instead of tracking the placed position in space.
 - *Actual* instability could refer to a hologram whose coordinates have changed in virtual space, or whose position relative to a real-world object has shifted regardless of user input or head tracking.

-Holograms are always going to be most stable when your **head (not your eyes)** is pointed directly at them.
+Holograms are always going to be most stable **when your head (not your eyes) is pointed directly at them**.
 The expected tolerance for hologram stability is that they remain within 1 cm of the placed position for every 1 m of distance from the device.

 To improve hologram stability, complete eye calibration.